Overhead of busy Student Research Poster Competition in progress

 • No duplicate work accepted.
 If a poster was submitted for this competition in the past, it can’t be submitted a second time unless there is substantial advancement to the research and findings.

-Students participating in the Research Poster Competition (not Expo) also have the option to participate in the $1,000 Michael Krauski Memorial Award.
+PhD students participating in the Research Poster Competition also have the option to compete in the Three Minute Thesis, Honoring Michael Krauski, for the $1,000 scholarship prize.

-You must participate in the Research Poster Competition to enter the Michael Krauski Memorial Award category.
+You must participate in the Research Poster Competition to enter the Three Minute Thesis, Honoring Michael Krauski category.

 View details.